Akshay Raman

 Fine-tuned a video diffusion model (SVD) to generate geometrically consistent, multi-view renderings from a single input image.
 Demonstrated that a curated high-quality 1% subset (10K objects) of the Objaverse dataset achieved performance comparable to full-scale training (1M+ objects).

-Canvas - A Modular Deep Learning Project Template Using Pytorch and Hydra
+Easel - A Modular Deep Learning Project Template Using Pytorch and Hydra

 Designed a flexible, modular deep learning project template using pytorch and hydra.
 Canvas aims to provide a unified template for all kinds of machine learning projects.